linuxboot/heads-wiki/Keys.md

 1: Nothing for the moment

-2: Boot block, ROM stage, RAM stage, Heads linux kernel and initrd (and MRC? this should be separate)
+2: Boot block, ROM stage, RAM stage, Heads linux kernel and initrd

 3: Nothing for the moment